zuevval/braille/readme.md

- # Braille Trainer (old repository)
+ # This repository is ARCHIVED and moved [HERE](https://github.com/braille-systems/braille-trainer/)
- # ALL BRAILLE REPOSITORIES MOVED HERE: https://github.com/braille-systems/
+ # ALL BRAILLE-RELATED REPOSITORIES MOVED HERE: https://github.com/braille-systems/
+ ## Braille Trainer (old repository)

 Braille Trainer: a  device and a set of programs in Python made for visually impared.
 The main purpose is learning Braille alphabet.<br>
 **ENG:**<br>